hallard/cc1101-e07-pi/README.md

 Software original code (but also all the hard work to get thingd working was originaly done [here][4] then put on github by @neutrinus [here][5].

-I added some changes to the original firmware and this [one][6] should run out of the box with this board, just plug, and play.
+I added some changes to the original firmware and this [one][6] should run out of the box with this board (including leds control), just plug, and play.

 ## License